lacojim/FreeFactoryQT/README.md

   - Low Latency Input
 - 🧠 Added CPU/GPU concurrency tuning in Global Program Settings (affects service only).
 - 🧪 Experimental: sample *SRT Streaming Factory* included.
+- 🛠 Introduced a beta version of FreeFactoryConversion.py.
+Can be ran stand-alone for testing.
+Please do test.
 - 🛠 Introduced `migrate_factories.py` tool to auto-update all factories with missing fields.

 New data fields: